guardian/commercial/docs/architecture/proposals/003-global-advert-event-listeners.md

 Instead, some consumers inspect CSS classes or attributes that are added to the advert's DOM element.
 For example, the top-above-nav advert receives an `top-above-nav-ad-rendered` class once it has rendered.

+All ad slots when rendered have a class added `ad-slot--rendered` which can also be used currently to determine the rendered state.

 If the attribute is not yet present, the only option is to observe the DOM using a `MutationObserver` until it appears.

 This approach has a number of drawbacks: